-Newport City Council is a unitary authority responsible for the administration of all areas of local government within a single tier for a given area.
+Newport City Council is a single tier unitary authority responsible for the administration of all areas of local government.

-The council was formed as a county borough in 1996 and obtained city status in 2002.
+The council was formed as a county borough in 1996 and was granted city status in 2002.

-It is the eighth largest council in Wales, providing all major services such as education, leisure, housing, social services, planning and highways.
+It is the eighth largest council in Wales and provides all major services such as education, leisure, housing, social services, planning and highways.

 The Mayor of Newport is elected by order of seniority and holds office for a year while the Leader of the Council is elected annually by the majority group of council members.